Tyrwhitt-Drake Museum of Carriages

 Housed in the 14th-century stables of the medieval Archbishop’s Palace complex used by the Archbishop of Canterbury when travelling through the county, the Carriage Museum collection was the gift of Sir Garrard Tyrwhitt-Drake, 12-time Mayor of Maidstone.
 He began collecting carriages when he realised that the horse-drawn vehicles of his childhood were being forced off the road by the motor car.
 Thanks to his energy and enthusiasm, the Tyrwhitt-Drake Museum of Carriages opened in 1946 and was the first of its kind in Britain and is still viewed as one of the finest in Europe.

-Guided tours of the Carriage Museum can be arranged for group.
-During peak season and regular opening hours, the cost is £50 for up to 20 persons, £2.50 per person thereafter.
-Off-peak visits can be arranged by contacting us below or 01622 602314/602847.
+Guided tours of the Carriage Museum can be arranged for groups, and off-peak visits can be arranged by contacting us below.
 In addition, group and school visits can be provided.
 Please contact us using our form below.